The popularity of native ads continuous to grow, with increasingly more publishers accepting the well-liked format.

-Now that we know which units to use & we applied all ethical aspect to our ads, We need to know how the technical implementation works.
+Now that we know which units to use & we applied all ethical aspects to our ads, We need to know how the technical implementation works.

 There are three main types of Native platforms

-Here brands promote their own content (or branded content) on their own their own websites.
+Here brands promote their own content (or branded content) on their own websites.
 The risks here are minor and as in any closed environment, the control is high.

-The 3 options above shows us that there is indeed a risk when planning to work with Native ads.
+The 3 options above show us that there is indeed a risk when planning to work with Native ads.

 Lack of Publisher Control

 Since publishers relinquish control in Open and Hybrid platforms, these present the highest risk. • In these platforms, the ad unit is powered by a script that’s generated to handle all the targeting parameters.
 The publisher has no control over these parameters, which may affect the ad presented to the user.

 • All of the data that applies to the related content is hosted on servers that belong to the publishing platform’s ad servers.